merkdirwas1/Studienprojekt-TE-3/README.md

 | zero-shot-image-classification | 3.45%             | 93             | 6.7%                         |
 | other                          | 0%                | 9              | 0.6%                         |

-Some of the categories like token-classification or multiple-choice show a higher acurance of Task of the same group then their acurance in the dataset which is an evidence that these groups have an impact on the LogMe score.
-The most categories dont show these an many categories like the image-X groups have a lower acurace of intermedate tasks of the same group.
-So there is no clear answer if the categorie has an impact on the ESM-LogMe score.
+Some of the categories, like token-classification or multiple-choice, show a higher accuracy of tasks of the same group than their accuracy in the dataset, which is an evidence that these groups have an impact on the LogMe score.
+The most categories don't show these and many categories, like the Image-X groups, have a lower acuracy of intermediate tasks of the same group.
+So, there is no clear answer if the category has an impact on the ESM-LogMe score.

 ## language
-To calculate the table i filtered all languages under 15 task for better proof of evidence.
+To calculate the table, I filtered all languages under 15 tasks for better proof of evidence.
 | **Name**   | **Top k Inclass** | **group size** | **group size / total size** |
 |------------|-------------------|----------------|-----------------------------|
 | english    | 58.67%            | 719            | 52.5%                       |